alberanid/cthulhusay.js/README.md

 ## I see.
 What now?

-Kn'a nilgh'ri mg r'luhog ep nww mg f'nww uaaahhor bug.
+Kn'a nilgh'ri mg r'luhog ep nww mg f'nww uaaahhor bugg.

 Which can be translated more or less like "let's add some bugs together to this code": add some feature and do a pull request.